-Imagine you are about to open a new restaurant and you're currently designing the new logo and you think maybe it is a good idea to put a smiley into this logo, a happily smiling face.
+Imagine you are about to open a new restaurant and you're currently designing the new logo.
+You might think it is a good idea to put a smiley into this logo, a happily smiling face.

 Is this really a good idea?
 Let us find out today.